rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

 The following rules ensure that a parallel reduction will be performed efficiently in Java using a collector.

-#### Requirements for Parallel Reduction with collect()
+#### Requirements for Parallel Reduction with `collect()`
 - The stream is parallel.
-- The parameter of the collect operation has the Collector.Characteristics.CONCURRENT characteristic.
+- The parameter of the collect operation has the `Collector.Characteristics.CONCURRENT` characteristic.
-- Either the stream is unordered, or the collector has the characteristic Collector.Characteristics.UNORDERED.
+- Either the stream is unordered, or the collector has the characteristic `Collector.Characteristics.UNORDERED`.

-Any class that implements the Collector interface includes a characteristics() method that returns a set of available attributes for the collector.
-While Collectors. toSet() does have the UNORDERED characteristic, it does not have the CONCURRENT characteristic; therefore the previous collector example will not be performed as a concurrent reduction.
+Any class that implements the Collector interface includes a `characteristics()` method that returns a set of available attributes for the collector.
+While `Collectors. toSet()` does have the UNORDERED characteristic, it does not have the `CONCURRENT characteristic`; therefore the previous collector example will not be performed as a concurrent reduction.

-The Collectors class includes two sets of methods for retrieving collectors that are both UNORDERED and CONCURRENT, Collectors.toConcurrentMap() and Collectors.groupingByConcurrent(), and therefore it is capable of performing parallel reductions efficiently.
+The `Collectors` class includes two sets of methods for retrieving collectors that are both UNORDERED and CONCURRENT, `Collectors.toConcurrentMap()` and `Collectors.groupingByConcurrent()`, and therefore it is capable of performing parallel reductions efficiently.
 Like their non-concurrent counterparts, there are overloaded versions that take additional arguments.